 What is Astrobe?

 Astrobe is a complete integrated ARM embedded software rapid development system running on Windows.
 It includes a multi-file, fully featured, syntax-aware programmer's editor, native code ARM compiler, linker and builder, program uploader and a serial terminal.
-Use it to develop reliable software to run on the powerful 32-bit ARM Cortex-M4, Cortex-M3 and ARM7 family of microcontrollers.
+Use it to develop reliable software to run on the powerful 32-bit ARM Cortex-M4 and Cortex-M3 family of microcontrollers.

 The collection of startup files, library modules and examples included with Astrobe means that you can start writing your applications without having to work from scratch.
 The source code of these modules is included with the system.